EasyLayer/docs/docs/get-started/el@bitcoin-loader/installation.md

 ---

-Please make sure that [Node.js](https://nodejs.org/) (version >= 16) is installed on your operating system.
+**Disclaimer**.
+Please note that the current version of the **Bitcoin Loader** is experimental.
+We do not recommend using it in production environments at this time.
+Our team is actively developing, testing, and improving the product daily to enhance its reliability and performance.
+We appreciate your understanding and encourage you to provide feedback as we continue to refine the Bitcoin Loader.

 ### Setup

+Please make sure that [Node.js](https://nodejs.org/) (version >= 18) is installed on your operating system.

-With [npm](https://www.npmjs.com) installed, you can create a new Bitcoin Loader with the following command in your OS terminal:
+With [npm](https://www.npmjs.com) installed, you can create a new **Bitcoin Loader** with the following command in your OS terminal:
 ```bash
 npm install @easylayer/bitcoin-loader
 ```